Reading time: 7 minutes

 SMSF trustees must monitor the total super balance of their members and be aware of the transfer balance cap.
 These measures were introduced in July 2017.

-If any SMSF members have a combined total super balance of more than $1.6 million in their accumulation and retirement accounts, it affects their eligibility to make non-concessional (after-tax contributions), to use the bring-forward rule, and to make co-contributions.
+If any SMSF members have a combined total super balance of more than $1.7 million in their accumulation and retirement accounts, it affects their eligibility to make non-concessional (after-tax contributions), to use the bring-forward rule and to make co-contributions.

 Administration

-SMSF trustees also have a number of administrative, reporting and record-keeping obligations to ensure their fund’s compliance with super legislation.
+SMSF trustees also have administrative, reporting and record-keeping obligations to ensure their fund’s compliance with super legislation.
 These responsibilities include:

 - Appointing an SMSF auditor